timoderbeste/movie-reminder/README.md

 # Movie Reminder

 Movie Reminder is a simple app that allows you to search for a movie and bookmark it watch it later.
+You can access the app deployed on vercel [here]().
 It has the following features:

 1. Search for movies by title.
 2. Bookmark a movie you like or remove one from your bookmark list.